thorn-lab/coronavirus_structural_task_force/pdb/nucleocapsid_protein/SARS-CoV-2/6yi3/README.md

-# Base folder 6yi3
+# PDB 6yi3

-## Files downloaded from wwPDB:
+## Overview

+**Protein name**: nucleocapsid protein

+**Organism**: SARS-CoV-2

+**Method**: NMR

+## Description

+This NMR structure shows the N-terminal RNA binding domain of SARS-CoV-2 nucleocapsid protein (N).
+The structure is a monomer of one chain.
+The N-terminal domain provides structural features for RNA binding.
+The selection criteria for this structure was the fact that it has the least restraint violations.

+## Basefolder

-6yi3.pdb and 6yi3.cif - contain the coordinates of the threedimensional molecular model, and can be viewed with, for example, Coot or Pymol.
+6yi3.pdb and 6yi3.cif - the coordinates of the threedimensional molecular model